thewchan/uxf/README.md

 including nested ``map``s, ``list``s, and ``table``s.

-For a `table`, after the optional comment, there must be an identifier which is the table's _TType_.
+For a `table`, after the optional comment, there must be an identifier which is the table's _ttype_.
 This is followed by the table's values.
 There's no need to distinguish between one row and the next (although it is common to start new rows on new lines) since the number of fields indicate how many values each row has.